 What It's Like to Eat at the World's Best Restaurant

-When you’re invited to dinner at the world’s best restaurant, you show up with certain expectations.
-Some of them rooted in reality; others a little outdated.
-Mirazur, the sun-drenched restaurant on the edge of the French Riviera that this year took the top spot on San Pellegrino’s list of The World’s 50 Best Restaurants, met none of my expectations.
+When you’re invited to dinner at the world’s best restaurant, you show up with expectations.
+Mirazur, the sun-drenched restaurant on the edge of the French Riviera that took 2019's top spot in on the San Pellegrino list of The World’s 50 Best Restaurants, met none of mine.
 The meal was a complete breath of fresh air.

 Mountain Dale Is the Weirdly Awesome Up-and-Coming Catskill Town You Need on Your Radar

 Ask anyone if they’ve heard of Mountain Dale and most would swear you were referencing an angsty teenage Netflix drama.
 Very few know about the sleepy hamlet, part of Fallsburg in Sullivan County, and to no fault at all.
 Until recently, it was a mere smattering of empty storefronts spanning a main street in the middle of what used to be a thriving part of the Catskills, once home to Borscht Belt resorts, now occupied by Hasids and holdovers from the Woodstock era.

 A Vision for Co-Working, Co-Living, and Co-Traveling